aryamanchauhan/gym--equipement-monitoring-system/README.md

-# Intelligent Gym Equipment Management System
+# Real Time Gym Equipment Management System
 ## Overview
 The **Intelligent Gym Equipment Management System** is a technology-driven solution designed to enhance gym resource management and streamline user experiences.
 By leveraging **Near Field Communication (NFC)** technology, **proximity sensors**, and an **Arduino-based controller**, this system automates workout tracking and equipment usage monitoring.